Power and Wisdom in Mesopotamian Mythology

 Enki's turtle head atop his ziggurat residence in Eridu, Nabu's Tablet, Anu's & Enlil's Earthly Royal Crown of Animal Horns symbols |

-Enlil: King of the wind and reckless heroism
+Enlil: Lord of the Wind and Divine Authority

 Enlil, personified in Mesopotamian mythology as a god of the wind, is the ultimate symbol of heroism in its sometimes-extreme forms (the brutality and vengeance that decided and executed the flood, and had it not been for the wisdom of Ea) in informing the wise man (Utnapishtim or Ziusudra), there would be nothing left for man on this earth.He is the one who destroyed Akkad because its king, Naram Sin, desecrated his temple in the city of Nippur He sent the Gutian to him.
 The oldest legends about Enlil mention his recklessness, raping Ninlil and forcing him to descend into the to the underworld and expelled from the upper world, but after he is strengthened, he becomes a symbol of heroism and sovereignty.